mattdot/issueagent/README.md

 dotnet test
 	The devcontainer automatically verifies the installation by running `dotnet --version` and `uv --version`, and installs the specify-cli tool from the GitHub spec-kit repository and the NuGet MCP Server tool after creation.

-	## GitHub Copilot MCP Servers

-	This repository is configured to use Model Context Protocol (MCP) servers with GitHub Copilot, providing enhanced capabilities:

-	- **MS Docs MCP Server** – Provides access to Microsoft documentation.
-	- **NuGet MCP Server** – Provides access to NuGet package information.

-	The MCP servers are defined in `.github/copilot-mcp.json` and are automatically available when using GitHub Copilot in this repository.
 ```

 To build the Docker image locally: